webqit/webflo/README.md

 <details>
 <summary>How it works...</summary>

-> Unless disabled, [SPA Routing](#spa-routing) is automatically built into your app's JS bundle from the `npm run generate` command.
+> Unless disabled, [SPA Routing](#spa-routing) is automatically built into your application's client-side script from the `npm run generate` command.
 So, it just works!
 </details>

 With no extra work, your application can function as either a *Multi Page App (MPA)* or a *Single Page App (SPA)*!